DWARF MINKE WHALES - SPIRIT OF FREEDOM

 Minkes display some extraordinary behaviour such as spy hopping, where they lift their head out of the water and observe the boats above the surface.
 Often they are seen tail-slapping the water, which may be an acoustic signal to other whales in the vicinity.
 Minkes are known to breach, but not quite as the Humpback Whale, which are also seen on the Great Barrier Reef in the winter months.

 On board Spirit of Freedom divers and snorkellers have encountered Minke Whales on the Ribbon Reefs in June and July.
-These encounters have been ‘a voluntary approach’ by the Minke Whale.
-Most of the Minke Whale encounters have been around the boat where the whales may linger or circle to interact with people as they return to the boat after a dive.
+These encounters are ‘a voluntary approach’ basis by the Minke Whale and most have been around the boat where the whales may linger or circle to interact with people as they return to the boat after a dive.
 The voluntary approach to the vessel and swimmers by Minke whales creates a unique in-water experience.
-Spirit of Freedom crew brief all guests on guidelines from GBRMPA on how to behave to ensure the safety and protection of the Minke Whales.
+Spirit of Freedom crew brief all guests on strict guidelines from GBRMPA on how to behave during an encounter to ensure the safety and protection of the Minke Whales.

-Much research has been done by James Cook University into the Minke Whales, from which guidelines and a Code of Practice have been developed to ensure sustainable and protective measures for Swim With Minke Whale participants.
-Further information can be found at www.minkewhaleproject.org and www.gbrmpa.gov.au.
+Much research has been done by James Cook University into the Minke Whales.
+Collaboration between the Minke Whale Project research team and Swim With Whale endorsed operators lead to guidelines and a Code of Practice being developed to ensure sustainable practices and protective measures allowing for a safe interaction for both divers and whales.

 Extract from trip report, July 2011.